IPA-CAPSA: The Inter-Regional Visiting Psychoanalytic Scholars Fund

 Please note that the IPA will not contact the speakers.
 This is the sole responsibility of the event organizers.

 Before submitting your application, we advise you email Lucila Riascos on email@example.com at the Central IPA office for information on whether your suggested speaker is eligible for funding at the date of your event

 How much can be applied for?

-9. The IPA Board has set aside $50,000 of its income in 2014 to fund those events, which are most likely to achieve CAPSA’s aims.
+The IPA Board has set aside $40,000 of its income to fund those events, which are most likely to achieve CAPSA’s aims.
 Roughly one-third of this funding will be allocated to each IPA region.

 Presenting Application Forms

-10. Application Forms for funding (or any queries related to them) should be sent to Mike Tilley at the IPA Central Office email Mike@ipa.org.uk
+Application Forms for funding in 2018 (or any queries related to them) should be sent to Lucila Riascos at the IPA Central Office email firstname.lastname@example.org

 All Application Forms will be acknowledged.